-Stage 2 of the Capability Review will be conducted by the Town Clerk (or Chair of the Council Matters Committee, in relation to matters concerning the Town Clerk).
+Stage 2 of the Capability Review will be conducted by the Business Manager (or Leader, in relation to matters concerning the Town Clerk).
 If it is concluded that there is still a performance issue to be addressed, a further formal warning should be issued along with an action plan giving details of the standards of performance required and the timescales within which these must be achieved.
 The employee should be reminded that if the action plan is not achieved, then Stage 3 will be invoked.
 It needs to be made clear that Stage 3 may result in a decision to dismiss the employee.
 Again, the length of time given to improve will depend on the nature of the job and the performance gap but in normal circumstances should not be more than 3 months.
 A letter to confirm the outcome of the meeting should be sent to the employee within 5 working days, it should also explain the employee's right to appeal against any warning issued.